Yunusib12/foodie/README.md

 ## What is it?

 Foodie is an app that helps find the nearest delicious food places, so you can enjoy the most of you visit in town.
+The data are collected from the ANALYZE BOSTON API

 ![foodie_demo_gif2](server/readme_media/foodie.gif)